fmi/java-course/03-oop-in-java-ii/lab/README.md

     * Simulates watching activity for the given user.
     *
     * @param user the user that will watch the video.
 The user must be registered in the platform in order to access its contents.
-    * @param videoContentName the exact name of the video content.
-It is expected that the provided name matches at least one video available in the platform.
+    * @param videoContentName the exact name of the video content: movie or series
     * @throws ContentUnavailableException if the content is age restricted and the user is not yet permitted to access it.
     * @throws UserNotFoundException if the user is not registered in the platform.
     * @throws ContentNotFoundException if the content is not present in the platform.